What's Up With Us?

 Publisher's Note 2006: Effective August 2006, the Broadband Editorial is devoted to news items about the primary active associates of Far Sector SFFH Magazine.
 Click on a staff name for info.
 Archive of past months included.
 [JTC]

-Publisher's Notes 2021: A few months after I published the above note, I wound up the magazine and closed it to submissions after a successful ten-year run during which we published stellar SFFH stories by wonderful authors including winners and/or nominees for Hugo, Nebula, and all other major awards in the U.S., Canada, Australia, and New Zealand.
+Publisher's Notes 2021-2022 A few months after I published the above note in early 2007, I wound up the magazine and closed it to submissions after a successful ten-year run during which we published stellar SFFH stories by wonderful authors including winners and/or nominees for Hugo, Nebula, and all other major awards in the U.S., Canada, Australia, and New Zealand.
+Look for the top banner on page one of this site for a selected list of our talented author names (many famous, usually major award winners or nominees including Hugo, Nebula, Sturgeon, and other international awards).

 September 2006 Here is Shaun's website